haixingli/haixingli.github.io/_members/haixingli.md

 Ruben Gonzalez](http://www.columbia.edu/cu/chemistry/groups/gonzalez/index.html) at Columbia University studying mechanisms of ribosomal frameshifting from 2017 to 2021.
 Haixing Li is currently an Assistant Professor in the Department of Physics at City University of Hong Kong.
-Courses that she teaches at CityU include General Physics III, Physics in Medicine, and Advanced Imaging Physics.
+Courses that she teaches at CityU include General Physics III, Advanced Measurement and Instrumentation, Physics in Medicine, and Advanced Imaging Physics.